-The Honors Program grants "automatic" honors credit for students taking certain advanced math and science courses.
-These courses count towards the Honors Scholar requirements but do not appear on students' transcripts.
+The Honors Program grants "automatic" honors credit for students taking certain advanced courses.
+These courses count towards the Honors Scholar requirements but are not designated for honors on students' transcripts.

 Note that Automatic Honors Courses do NOT apply towards UCLA Honors TAP Certification.
 This means that while Automatic Honors Courses will help you receive your LMC Honors Scholar medal, you cannot count them among the five required Honors Courses for UCLA.
 If you are not applying to UCLA, this doesn't concern you at all.
 But if you are, please be sure you have at least five non-Automatic Honors Courses/Contracts and your Honors Scholar medal.